|

 Children - where born; church christenings or blessings,

-circumcisions, children's personality development as
+circumcisions, children's personality development as they grow;

 I. Vocations - jobs held; preparation for life's work;